ci4rail/docs/docs/user-docs/_edge-solutions/modusio/mio01/detailed-description.md

 Please note the following restrictions with MIO01 Revision 00:

 * Do not connect USB Service interface when you want to use analog1 channel!
-* Wifi performance is not ideal and will be improved in coming revisons
+* Wifi performance is not ideal

+Both issue are fixed in Revision 01.

 {% endcapture %}
 <div class="notice--info">